Save As You Earn Share Option Plan

 The SAYE plan must be operated on an ‘all-employee’ basis.
 Each employee must enter into a savings arrangement for the same period as the length of the option: monthly savings are made from post-tax salary.

 On exercising the option, the accumulated savings are used to fund the exercise price of the option to acquire shares.
-The employee is not obliged to exercise the option so, alternatively, can simply withdraw their savings and the option will lapse.
+The employee is not obliged to exercise the option so, alternatively, can simply withdraw their savings at the end of the savings period and the option will lapse.
 When an option is exercised, the shares are acquired free of income tax and National Insurance Contributions (NIC).

 Employee advantages